Skip to main content

 The American Academy of Dermatology (AAD) sponsors annual free skin cancer screenings throughout the country.
 Many local American Cancer Society offices work closely with AAD to provide volunteers for registration, coordination, and education efforts related to these free screenings.
 Look for information in your area about these screenings or call the American Academy of Dermatology for more information.

 While early-stage MCCs often can be cured, more advanced MCCs tend to be much harder to treat.
-It’s been hard to study the best way to treat these cancers because they're so rare.
-But in recent years, doctors have begun to look at newer types of treatment for this disease.
+It’s been hard to study the best way to treat these cancers because they're not common.
+But in recent years, doctors have begun to look at newer types of treatment.

 Immunotherapy